MiguelVaam/react_aliens_game/README.md

 - Svg
 - Socket IO
 - Express
-- Auth0 (For logging, for securing backend Api to update max scores,etc)
+- Auth0:
+  - Auth0 client for manage sign up and log in
+  - Secured Backend Api for manage updates of users scores

 ## How to play ?